developer-onizuka/metalLB/README.md

 - layer 3 by BGP: In BGP mode, all machines in the cluster establish BGP peering sessions with nearby routers that you control, and tell those routers how to forward traffic to the service IPs.
 Using BGP allows for true load balancing across multiple nodes

-I create a LoadBalancer with layer 2.
+I create a LoadBalancer with layer 2.<br>
+In Layer 2 mode, all communication for the issued IP is aggregated on one node.
+From there, traffic is distributed to each pod according to the iptables rules set by kube-proxy.

 ```
 $ kubectl get nodes -o wide